 Because Short Stature Corn grows lower to the ground, it is sturdier and less likely to break in high winds than traditional corn.
 Dr. Manuel Oyervides Garcia, the researcher behind VITALA, explains: “Short Stature Corn has exceptional stalks and roots with a lodging resistance not present in other maize hybrids.
 Short Stature Corn is minimizing the lodging impact caused by climate change helping farmers achieve their harvest goals.”

-Farmer Miguel Palazuelos, who participated in local grower in-field trials, summarizes how the use of Short Stature Corn has benefited his farm: “For us farmers lodging can represent 40% to 50% loss, for me VITALA has been a great support for better yields, better use of soil, and better use of water”.
-Short Stature Corn is proving to be a transformational technology that enables sustainable intensification of corn production, allowing farmers to be more productive and utilize inputs and natural resources more efficiently.
+Farmer Miguel Palazuelos, who participated in local grower in-field trials, the benefits of the system for him: “For us farmers lodging can represent 40% to 50% loss, for me VITALA has been a great support for better yields, better use of soil, and better use of water”.
+This Smart Corn System is proving to be a transformational way of producing that enables sustainable intensification of corn production, allowing farmers to be more productive and utilize inputs and natural resources more efficiently.
 And increasing production without expanding land use, preserves land for biodiversity.

 A Global Contribution to a Global Challenge: Feeding a Growing Population